rsyslog/rsyslog/source/compatibility/v3compatibility.rst

 -m Option
 ---------

-The -m command line option is emulated in compatibiltiy mode.
+The -m command line option is emulated in compatibility mode.
 To replace it, use the following config directives (compatibility mode auto-generates them):